BECOMING A SIGNATORY

 |11 - 25||820||840|

 The PRI Board approved the signatory fee levels for 2018/19 at its September 2017 meeting.
 It was agreed that the only increase from 2016/17 levels would be in line with UK inflation.

 DISCOUNTS AND WAIVERS

 Asset owners headquartered in a country classified by the IMF as an emerging market or developing economy are entitled to apply for a fee discount.
-Please refer to the IMF’s World Economic Outlook 2016 (Statistical Appendix, p.209) for a full list of eligible countries.
+Please refer to the IMF’s World Economic Outlook 2017 (Statistical Appendix, p.224) for a full list of eligible countries.

-The PRI will consider reciprocal fee waivers with organisations whose work is closely aligned with the Principles and the PRI’s strategic plan, where it makes business sense for both organisations to do so.
+The PRI will consider reciprocal fee arrangements with organisations whose work is closely aligned with the Principles and the PRI’s strategic plan, where such an arrangement makes business sense for both organisations.

 The PRI will bill service providers based on only their investment staff, where that service provider has distinct divisions that provide distinct services.
 If one of those divisions provides a service that is not relevant to investors (and therefore the principles), this division will be excluded from the fee calculation.

 PRI Associate Membership

 Associate membership gives potential asset owner signatories a stepping stone into responsible investment.
 It offers associate members a chance to familiarise themselves with the PRI framework and agenda whilst taking on fewer reporting obligations and without the publicity of regular PRI membership.
 The focus is on learning about ESG and developing responsible investment processes in preparation for becoming a regular signatory.

 - Associate membership is only available to asset owners